-Set overlooking the award winning Danson Park, this beautiful Grade I listed Palladian villa was officially re-opened by HRH Queen Elizabeth II in July 2005.
+Set overlooking the award winning Danson Park, this beautiful Grade I listed Palladian villa was officially re-opened by HM Queen Elizabeth II in July 2005.

 Built by Sir John Boyd in 1766 for his second wife Catherine Chapone, Danson House was originally designed by architect Sir Robert Taylor (who was also the architect of the Bank of England).